Installing an Avanti Stainless Steel Exhaust

 from But if you want the best then go to Silvertone Exhaust which is owned and operated by Don Simmons

-and its already has lots of rust and developing small holes in the outer shell so you only get what you pay for.
+and had to be replaced this year shell so you only get what you pay for.

 The Avanti Exhaust is made up of eight sections of pipe and 2 mufflers plus 4 x hangers.
 I also have a adapter plate on each